d12frosted/elpa-mirror/gnu/consult-readme.txt

   please carry out the following steps:

   1. *Update all the relevant packages to the newest version*.
-This includes Consult, Vertico, Mct, Selectrum, Icomplete-vertical, Marginalia, Embark, Orderless and Prescient in case you are using any of those packages.
+This includes Consult, Vertico or other completion UIs, Marginalia, Embark and Orderless.
-  2. Either use the default completion UI or ensure that exactly one of `vertico-mode', `selectrum-mode', `mct-mode', or `icomplete-mode' is enabled.
+  2. Either use the default completion UI or ensure that exactly one of `vertico-mode', `mct-mode', `selectrum-mode', or `icomplete-mode' is enabled.
 Furthermore `ivy-mode' and `helm-mode' must be disabled.
   3. Ensure that the `completion-styles' variable is properly